altuntasfatih/distributed-counter/README.md

 # DistributedCounter
-İt is poc how to implement distributed counter on elixir(erlang vm).
+It is POC how to implement distributed Counter on elixir(Erlang VM).

 ## To setup
   * Install dependencies with `mix deps.get`